 A reverse chronological resume details your job experience in reverse chronological order, starting with the most recent position.
 This is the best resume format if you have at least some experience in the workforce.
-If you are a recent college graduate or have significant work gaps, however, you should consider the hybrid or functional resume formats.
+If you are a recent college graduate or have significant work gaps on your resume, however, you should consider the hybrid or functional resume formats.

 When to use a hybrid or functional Canada resume format

 The functional resume is a versatile format that focuses on your skills and qualifications instead of experience.
 While your employment history is still included, it is usually listed after your skills and education section.
 That places greater emphasis on those skill sets, showcasing your suitability for the position.
 As a result, this option can sometimes be used effectively by newcomers to the workplace and those who are changing careers.

 A hybrid resume retains the expanded reverse chronological work experience section, but it’s no longer the bulk of the resume.
 Instead, the skills section is also expanded to include a summary of qualifications in addition to the technical skills or core competencies section.

 It should be noted, however, that many experts advise job seekers in Canada to stick to a format closer to the reverse chronological.
 Regardless of the format you chose, here is the basic information a hiring manager is looking for on your resume:

 Top 3 things Canadian employers and recruiters want to see on a resume

 You can maximize your odds of landing your dream job if you understand what Canadian employers want to see.
 That can help you to shape your Canadian resume format to fit those desires.
 Here are the questions you need to answer on your Canadian resume:

 Make sure your Canada resume format emphasizes the technical skills needed to perform the job.
 These may include data analysis, language skills, computer skills, or similar qualifications relevant to the position.